Louis Keouli Thompson

-Louis Keouli Thompson (April 22, 1882 – July 15, 1937) better known by his stage name Segis Luvaun, was a Hawaiian singer and musician and the reported King of Ukulele Players.
+Louis Keouli Thompson (April 22, 1882 – July 15, 1937), better known by his stage name Segis Luvaun, was a Hawaiian singer and musician and the reported King of Ukulele Players.
 Thompson, native to Hawai'i, claimed United States citizenship when Hawaii was annexed by the United States as a territory in 1898.
-He performed much of his life, first touring the United States and later throughout Scandinavia and Europe, many times for Royalty.
+He performed much of his life, first touring the United States and later throughout Scandinavia and Europe, many times for royalty.

 Personal life

 Louis Thompson was born in Honolulu in the Kingdom of Hawaii in 1882.
 The earliest known record of him is the 1900 census showing him as a 17-year-old student at the Kamehameha School, then known as the Kamehameha School for Boys.
-Indeed, Thompson is shown in the schools Class of 1900 class photo.
+Indeed, Thompson is shown in the school's Class of 1900 class photo.
 The 1900 census shows both his parents being from the Hawaiian Islands.
 A 1919 Visa application, filled out by Thompson, records his father's name as Keouli Tawmsen and a 1916 Visa application indicated that his father was deceased at that time.
 However, on the marriage license to Eveline Walters (shown below), indicates his father's name is 'Carlo Luvaun'.
-No other information is known of his family.
+No other information is known about his family.

-Thompson married Mildred Elnora Rupp on July 26, 1910 in Chicago, Illinois.
+Thompson married Mildred Elnora Rupp on July 26, 1910, in Chicago, Illinois.
 At the time, Thompson went by Lu, with his full name on the marriage license recorded as Lu Kaoly Thompson.
-Rupp was born on October 26, 1893 in Winfield, Kansas.
+Rupp was born on October 26, 1893, in Winfield, Kansas.
 Although Thompson was actually 28 and Rupp was 17 at the time, the marriage license shows them as 26 and 21, respectively.
-He and Rupp had one child, Billven Keouli Thompson, born December 16, 1911 in Topeka, Kansas.
+He and Rupp had one child, Billven Keouli Thompson, born December 16, 1911, in Topeka, Kansas.
 Billven is Thompson's only known child.

 Sometime after marrying Rupp in 1910 and before leaving for Europe in 1914, Thompson married Moana.
-Although little is known about Moana, including her maidian name, one might speculate that she was the inspiration behind Thompson's chart 'Moana Waltz'.
+Although little is known about Moana, including her maiden name, one might speculate that she was the inspiration behind Thompson's chart 'Moana Waltz'.